17ucs042/EntryManagement/README.md

 ## Usage Information
 - Since the data of the visitor is to be preserved, therefore that data is stored in Firebase Realtime Database.
 - The admin ID used is : entry.innov@gmail.com, Password: innoventry
-- Host IDs used are: 1) innov.testmail.1@gmail.com, Password: innovtest1
+- Host IDs used are: 1) innov.testmail.1@gmail.com, Password: innovtest1 and
 									  2) innov.testmail.2@gmail.com, Password: innovtest
 - Visitor ID used is: visitor.testmail@gmail.com, Password: visitortest
 - Firebase Database Link: https://console.firebase.google.com/u/2/project/entry-management-38cc2/database/entry-management-38cc2/data